adamdehaven/perfect-pullquotes/readme.txt

 == Screenshots ==

-1. This screenshot shows the two buttons that will be added to the Visual Editor once installed.
-The two buttons can be used to insert a left-aligned or right-aligned pullquote, accordingly.
-The actual positioning of the buttons in your installation may vary.
+1. This screenshot shows the 'Pullquote' button that will be added to the Visual Editor once installed.
+The button can be used to insert a left-aligned, right-aligned, or full-width pullquote, accordingly.
+The actual positioning of the button in your installation may vary.
 2. An example of a left-aligned and right-aligned pullquote.
 Your pullquotes will vary depending on your font settings, color choices, etc.

 == Changelog ==

+= 1.3 =
+* Fixes issue where empty `cite=""` attribute causes an empty footer element.
+* Properly spaces pullquote without corrupting surrounding paragraph `<p>` tags.
+* Replaces 2 separate pullquote buttons in editor with one menu button dropdown allowing the selection of adding a left-aligned, right-aligned, or full-width pullquote.

 = 1.1.4 =
 * Added schema.org tags and microformats.org tags